GregStanton/proposal-rmf-engine/README.md

 This necessitates the existence of an *Arc-Length Parameterization System* within the core geometry engine.
 The same system would also offer a solution to the texture-stretching problem.
 A 2002 review of techniques (Wang et al.) suggests a Look-Up Table (LUT) approach.

 **Cohesive architecture:** While the original motivation for the Arc-Length Parameterization System is to ensure seamless geometric continuity and faithful textures, the performant LUT approach also opens the door to exciting capabilities in motion choreography (see Appendix).
-This necessitates the existence of an *Arc-Length Parameterization System* within the core geometry engine.
-The same system would also offer a solution to the texture-stretching problem.
-A 2002 review of techniques (Wang et al.) suggests a Look-Up Table (LUT) approach.

-**Cohesive architecture:** While the original motivation for the Arc-Length Parameterization System is to ensure seamless geometric continuity and faithful textures, the performant LUT approach also opens the door to exciting capabilities in motion choreography (see Appendix).

 # Proof of concept

 The code in this repository is meant to validate the performance and stability of the RMF algorithm before proposing a merge into p5.js or other software.
 To isolate the mathematical core from any framework overhead, I have chosen to implement the engine in a standalone, raw WebGL environment.

-# WebGL2 and GLSL primer

-For anyone who'd like to get up to speed in order to understand the implementation, I've written a [primer](https://github.com/GregStanton/webgl2-glsl-primer), starting from scratch with WebGL2 and GLSL fundamentals.

 # WebGL2 and GLSL primer